grrr-amsterdam/guidelines/coding-standards/general/README.md

 ## Curlies

-Even though it's allowed to omit curly braces for one-liners, we generally prefer not to use them.
+Even though it's allowed to omit curly braces for one-liners, we generally prefer to always use them.

 ```php
 if (!array_key_exists('Leonardo', $ninjaTurtles)) array_push($ninjaTurtles, 'Leonardo');